 A03Z has XPU T0106 Lung Transplant.

-Note that simultaneous pancreas and kidney transplants are included in casemix funding, and are identified as those cases assigned to AR-DRG A09A With Pancreas Transplant or With Catastrophic CC where the event includes a procedure code of 9032400 [981] Transplantation of pancreas.

 Spinal Injuries (S50001, S50002)

 Some Spinal Services are excluded as they are not purchased via casemix.
 Excluded Spinal Services are those with the Health Speciality Code S50 Spinal Surgery.
 Event records where the admission type is WN (Waiting List) map to S50002 Spinal Services non-acute, and all other admission types map to S50001 Spinal Services acute cases.